 |E-commerce||E-commerce applications need to access a large amount of commodity data.
 You can use hybrid-storage instances to store data and optimize memory usage.
 The data of popular items is stored in memory and the data of less popular items is stored in disks.|

 Online education applications need to access a large amount of data.
 Such data includes online courses, question libraries, and messages between teachers and students.
 Only popular courses and the latest question libraries are frequently accessed.
 You can use hybrid-storage instances to store the data of online courses in disks, and store the data of popular courses and question libraries in memory.
 ApsaraDB for Redis provides a cost-effective solution to ensure high read and write performance for frequently accessed data.

 The following examples show the benefits of hybrid-storage instances:

 - Example 1: A native Redis cluster is used to store 100 GB of data.
 The queries per second (QPS) at peak hours is less than 20,000 and 80% of the data is not frequently accessed.

 In this case, you can use a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair) that has 32 GB memory and 128 GB disk capacity.
 This decreases memory usage by about 70 GB and reduces storage costs by more than 50%.

 In this case, you can use a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair) that has 64 GB memory and 512 GB disk capacity.
-This minimizes your investment for O&M and ensures high availability.
+This reduces your O&M costs and ensures high availability.